 Arterial (radial artery) and myocardial venous blood samples (coronary sinus) were collected simultaneously over the reperfused heart (Figure 1).
-With this approach, accurate and specific measurements of locally ongoing processes were assessed up to 24 hours after reperfusion.
-Arterial and myocardial venous blood samples were obtained during the early reperfusion phase: 0, 15, 30, and 60 minutes after start of reperfusion, i.e. after removing the aortic cross-clamp (early phase), and at 2, 4, 8, and 24 hours after reperfusion (late phase).
+With this approach, accurate and specific measurements of locally ongoing processes were assessed up to 24 h after reperfusion.
+Arterial and myocardial venous blood samples were obtained during the early reperfusion phase: 0, 15, 30, and 60 min after the start of reperfusion, i.e. after removing the aortic cross-clamp (early phase), and at 2, 4, 8, and 24 h after reperfusion (late phase).
 In all patients, a baseline sample was taken the day before surgery from the brachial vein.
 All samples were collected in pre-cooled tubes containing EDTA (BD Vacutainer, Plymouth, UK) and immediately placed on melting ice.
-Blood samples were centrifuged within one hour after collection (1.550 g, 10 min, 4°C) and the derived plasma was re-centrifuged (10.000 g, 4 min, 4°C) to obtain leukocyte and thrombocyte free plasma.
-Aliquots were stored at -70°C until analysis.
+Blood samples were centrifuged within 1 h after collection (1550 g, 10 min, 4°C) and the derived plasma was re-centrifuged (10 000 g, 4 min, 4°C) to obtain leucocyte- and thrombocyte-free plasma.
+Aliquots were stored at -70° C until analysis.